SAP-archive/sap-iot-smart-bagger-scenario/README.md

 ## Documentation

-We provided the complete documentation inside [docs](/docs) folder.
+We provided the complete documentation inside the [docs](/docs) folder.

 ## Support

 The content is provided "as-is".
 There is no guarantee that raised issues will be answered or addressed in future releases.

 ## License
-Copyright (c) 2019 SAP SE or an SAP affiliate company.
+Copyright (c) 2020 SAP SE or an SAP affiliate company.
 All rights reserved.
 This file is licensed under the SAP Sample Code License, v1.0 except as noted otherwise in the [LICENSE file](/LICENSE).